Usman Buzdar: Controversies and scandals

 Following his nomination for the office of Chief Minister of Punjab in August 2018, reports had surfaced that a police case was registered against Buzdar and his father Sardar Fateh for their involvement in the murder of at least six people during local body elections in 1998.
 According to reports, an anti-terrorism court in Dera Ghazi Khan found Buzdar guilty and convicted him in January 2000.
 Buzdar's father later allegedly paid Rs 7.5 million as blood money to the victim's family to settle the murder case through a jirga.
-On 22 August 2018, Geo News claimed that it was a case of mistaken identity and that Buzdar was not the same person who was accused for the murders.
+On 22 August 2018, Geo News claimed that it was a case of mistaken identity and that Buzdar was not the same person who was accused of the murders.

-According to police reports, around 1982 about 60 acres of state land was “bogusly mutated” in favour of Fateh Muhammad Buzdar’s sons, therefore Usman Buzdar and his two younger brothers.
-An inquiry was later launched into the case, states the FIR, which found that the land was indeed “malafidely, illegally, and through fraud, in connivance with revenue officials” given to Usman Buzdar, Umar Buzdar and Tahir Buzdar in 1982, while the deed was finalised in 1986.
+According to police reports, around 1982 about 60 acres of state land was "bogusly mutated" in favour of Fateh Muhammad Buzdar's sons, therefore Usman Buzdar and his two younger brothers.
+An inquiry was later launched into the case, states the FIR, which found that the land was indeed “malafidely, illegally, and through fraud, in connivance with revenue officials" given to Usman Buzdar, Umar Buzdar and Tahir Buzdar in 1982, while the deed was finalised in 1986.
 The transfer was also illegal, as all three brothers at the time were minors.
 At the time the ages of the brothers were: Usman Buzdar, 13, Umar Buzdar, 12, and Tahir Buzdar, 3.
 The complainant had asked for the allotment to be cancelled and the land to be returned.
 The court would later deem Buzdar innocent in the matter.

 During his tenure as Nazim, Buzdar was accused of making 300 bogus appointments.
 An application was filed against him in the National Accountability Bureau (NAB) in September 2016, however NAB failed to carry out investigation.
 Buzdar's brother denied the accusation, claiming NAB was unable to find evidence against Buzdar, after which the case was closed.

 Personal life and net worth

-In April 2019, after death of his father, he was made tumandar of the Baloch tribe of Buzdar.
+In April 2019, after death of his father, he was made Tumandar of the Baloch tribe of Buzdar.
 He is married to Begum Safia Usman and has 4 daughters.

 According to documents submitted to the Election Commission of Pakistan in 2018, Buzdar declared his assets worth Rs.
 25 million.
 He declared that he owns three tractors and two cars worth Rs 2.4 million and worth Rs 3.6 million, respectively.